Top Canterbury Park jockey suspended for alleged possession of shock device to prod horses

 Denny Velazquez, one of the top jockeys at Canterbury Park, was suspended Wednesday by the Minnesota Racing Commission for allegedly possessing an electrical device and a gun in violation of state law.

-The ruling bars Velazquez from the Canterbury Park grounds until a hearing before the Canterbury board of stewards, tentatively scheduled for July 30.
+The ruling bars Velazquez from the Canterbury Park grounds until a hearing before the Canterbury board of stewards, tentatively scheduled for next Thursday.

 May said the racing commission has contacted Scott County law enforcement, which could pursue criminal charges including cruelty to animals.
 Tampering with a racehorse, including through the use of an electrical device, is a felony in Minnesota.

 Velazquez has won 20 races and $337,791 in purses at Canterbury this season, ranking third in both categories.
-He has finished first in 22 percent of his starts, tying him with leading rider Ry Eikleberry for the best victory percentage among the track’s regular jockeys.
+He has finished first in 22% of his starts, tying him with leading rider Ry Eikleberry for the best victory percentage among the track’s regular jockeys.

 Minnesota law prohibits the possession of “any electrical or mechanical device or other appliance, other than an ordinary riding whip, that could be used for the purpose of stimulating a horse or affecting its speed in a race or workout.”
 The commission’s ruling also cited state law regarding the carrying of a weapon without a permit.